 Green was actually joined in this misadventure by second guitarist and songwriter Danny Kirwan, a member from 1968–72.
 "Both of them took acid," manager Clifford Davis said.
 "Both of them, as of that day, became seriously mentally ill."

 Fleetwood admits, however, that "Peter was already set to leave Fleetwood Mac, pretty much.
 But, my God, this was like the final nail in the coffin."
 Fleetwood Mac would be changed forever.
 "For me," McVie confirmed, "that was the fork in the road."

 Their tour continued forward following the incident in Munich, but all concerned could see what lay further ahead for Fleetwood Mac.
 Still, like so much surrounding Green's departure, a debate continues on whether this incident was the catalyst or merely a coincidence of timing.

-“Pete and I were sitting together on the bus, and he said ‘I’ve been meaning to chat with you,” Davis recalled.
-“He said, ‘I wanna leave the band.’
-I said have you told the band yet, he said no and I said, ‘Well, I suggest that you do’.
-So he went up to the front and told the band that’s what he wanted to do.”
-McVie says he never tried to change Green’s mind about leaving.
-“I just remember going, ‘Oh sh–!'”
+"Pete and I were sitting together on the bus, and he said 'I've been meaning to chat with you," Davis recalled.
+"He said, 'I wanna leave the band.'
+I said have you told the band yet, he said no and I said, 'Well, I suggest that you do'.
+So he went up to the front and told the band that's what he wanted to do."
+McVie says he never tried to change Green's mind about leaving.
+"I just remember going, 'Oh shit!'"
 McVie said.

 Management approached Jeremy Spencer to see if he could persuade Green to stay with Fleetwood Mac, but ultimately Spencer felt it wasn't his place to step in if Green had made up his mind.
 Peter Green finished out the tour and, by the end of May 1970, he was gone.